DC Universe Online: Episode 30: Earth 3

-The thirtieth episode, Earth 3, was released on November 15, 2017, and based on the comics saga "Crisis on Earth 2".
-The episode revolved around players fighting the villains from Earth 3 once more.
-Some of the core features of this episode include one Tier 8 2-Player Operation in The Visitor, one Tier 8 Alert in Injustice System, two Tier 8 Raids in The Panopticon and The Escape, along with new daily and weekly Tier 8 missions in Gotham Tricorner Yards for the first time.
+"Earth 3" was released on November 15, 2017, and based on the comics saga "Crisis on Earth 2".
+The episode revolves around players fighting the villains from Earth-Three.

 Episode 31: Deluge

-On March 29, 2018, the thirty-first episode, Deluge, was released.
+"Deluge" was released on March 29, 2018.
 The episode revolved around dealing with a new invasion from Starro.
 Some of the core features of this include one Tier 9 1-Player Operation in Stemming the Tide, one Tier 9 Duo in Spreading Spores, one Tier 9 Alert in Invasion, two Tier 9 Raids in The Threat Below and Spindrift Station, along with new daily and weekly Tier 9 missions in Central City Starro Deluge Zone.

 Celebration Episode: The Death of Superman

-The Death of Superman was released in between Episode 31 and 32 highlighting Superman's 80th anniversary and the release of Action Comics #1000 as a celebration, provided as free content to all players.
+"The Death of Superman" was released in between Episode 31 and 32, highlighting Superman's 80th anniversary and the release of the thousandth issue of Action Comics.
 The episode's storyline was released in three parts with Part 1 being released on May 16, 2018, Part 2 on June 5, 2018, and Part 3 on June 27, 2018.
 The episode revolved the return of Superman villain Doomsday.
-Some of the core features of this episode include one Solo Challenge, one Tier 9 raid in The Death of Superman, new daily and weekly tier missions, and a new open world zone in Doomed Metropolis.

 Episode 32: Teen Titans: The Judas Contract

 Loosely based on the comics storyline "The Judas Contract", the thirty-second episode, Teen Titans: The Judas Contract, was released on July 18, 2018.
-The episode revolved around players interacting and working with the Teen Titans in the Titans Tower as they look for new recruits and face the betrayal of Terra.
-Some of the core features of this episode include one Tier 9 Duo in Titans Training Sim, one Tier 9 Alert in Titans Targeted, two Tier 9 Raids in H.I.V.E.
-Reborn, and The Machine, along with new daily and weekly Tier 9 missions on Titans Island.
+The episode revolved around players interacting and working with the Teen Titans as they look for new recruits and face the betrayal of Terra.
+This episode features Teen Titans members Raven, Nightwing, Beast Boy, Cyborg, Starfire, Robin, Jericho, and Wonder Girl.

 Episode 33: Atlantis

-On November 8, 2018, the thirty-third episode, Atlantis, was released.
-The episode's storyline revolved around players journeying to Atlantis to save the city and assist Aquaman in securing his power and seat on the throne.
-Some of the core features of this episode include one Tier 9 Challenge in Royal Palace, one Tier 9 Alert in Silent School, one Tier 9 Raid in Crown of Thorns, one Tier 9 8-Player Operation in The Throne, and a new open-world zone in Atlantis with new daily and weekly Tier 9 missions.
+On November 8, 2018, the thirty-third episode, "Atlantis", was released.
+The episode's storyline revolves around players journeying to Atlantis to save the city and assist Aquaman in securing his power and seat on the throne.